The Rabin cryptosystem revisited: Conclusions and Remarks

 \section{Conclusions and Remarks}

+Let us make here a few comments on the Rabin schemes in general, after having mainly dwelled on the deterministic aspects and identification problems.

-In principle, the Rabin scheme is very efficient because only one square is required for encryption, furthermore it is provable as secure as factoring.
-Nevertheless, it is well known \cite{buchmann,silverman} that it presents some drawbacks, mainly due to the four-to-one mapping, that may discourage its use to conceal the content of a message, namely: \begin{itemize} \item the root identification requires the delivery of additional information, which may not be easily computed, especially when not both primes are Blum primes; \item many proposed root identification methods, based on the message semantics, have a probabilistic character and cannot be used in some circumstances; \item the delivery of two bits together with the encrypted message exposes the process to active attacks by maliciously modifying these bits.
+In principle, the Rabin scheme is very efficient, because only one square is required for encryption; furthermore, it is provably as secure as factoring.
+Nevertheless, it is well known \cite{buchmann,silverman} that it presents some drawbacks, mainly due to the four-to-one mapping, that may discourage its use to conceal the content of a message, namely: \begin{itemize} \item the root identification requires the delivery of additional information, which may increase computational costs; ù \item many proposed root identification methods, based on the message semantics, have a probabilistic character and cannot be used in some circumstances; \item the delivery of two bits together with the encrypted message exposes the process to active attacks by maliciously modifying these bits.
 For example, suppose an attacker $A$ sends an encrypted message to $B$ asking that the decrypted message be delivered to a third party $C$ (a friend of $A$).
-If in the encrypted message the bit that identifies the root among the two roots of same parity had been deliberately changed, $A$ can get a root from $C$ that combined with the original message allows to factor the Rabin public-key.
+If in the encrypted message the bit that identifies the root among the two roots of the same parity had been deliberately changed, $A$ can get a root from $C$ that, combined with the original message, enables the Rabin public-key to be factored.
 Even Variant II is not immune to those kind of active attacks. \end{itemize}

-In conclusion, the Rabin scheme may come with some hindrance when used to conceal a message, while it seems effective when applied to generate electronic signature or as a hash function.
-However, the previous observations do not exclude the practical use of the Rabin scheme (as it is actually profitably done in some standardized protocols), when other properties like integrity and authenticity are to be taken care of, along with message secrecy, in a public-encryption protocol.
+In conclusion, the Rabin scheme may suffer from some hindrance when used to conceal a message, whereas it seems effective when applied to generate an electronic signature or as a hash function.
+However, these observations do not exclude the practical use of the Rabin scheme (as is actually profitably done in some standardized protocols), when other properties, like integrity and authenticity, are to be taken care of, along with message secrecy, in a public-encryption protocol.